xdschoolproject/IMDBSYS/README.md

    ```bash
    venv\Scripts\Activate.ps1
 ````
-After activation, you should have two terminal tabs in vscode.
-The `(venv)` in the command prompt, indicates that the virtual environment is active.
+After activation, you should have two terminal tabs in vscode with `(venv)` in the command prompt, indicating that both virtual environments are active.

 ### 5. Run the Django Development Server Second
 Navigate to the main roboadvisor folder (make sure you are in the folder that has manage.py file):